Liambeguin/dotfiles/README.md

 -----
 - [ ] Hilight a specific set of words on the command line (eg :`$ bash | sed -e 's/foo/\x1b[7m&\x1b[0m/g'`)
 - [ ] Cmdline tool to manage a todolist.
+- [ ] add list of what install does to this file
+- [ ] add parameters to install script
+- [ ] install byobu from my repo (make my own specfile)
 - [x] ~~fork [cheat](https://github.com/chrisallenlane/cheat) and auto install~~
  - [x] ~~Enhance output using vimcat~~
  - [x] ~~add vimcat to installer~~